atbcb/usab-uswds/_pages/about/eeo/aap.md

 > b.
 Selections (PWD)
 >> Answer: No

 #### 4. Do triggers exist for PWTD among the applicants and/or selectees for any of the career development programs?
-(The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)&nbsp; If “yes”, describe the trigger(s) in the text box.&nbsp; Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.
+(The appropriate benchmarks are the relevant applicant pool for the applicants and the applicant pool for selectees.)
+If “yes”, describe the trigger(s) in the text box.
+Select “n/a” if the applicant data is not available for your agency, and describe your plan to provide the data in the text box.

 > a.
 Applicants (PWTD)
 >> Answer: No